bandada-infra/bandada/apps/docs/docs/tutorials/dashboard/off-chain/multiple-credentials.md

 ![Create off-chain group multiple credentials access](../../../../static/img/tutorial/offchain-mult-credentials.png)

-2. You can select multiple types of credentials for the off-chain group so that only users that fit the criteria can join the group.
-Users can use parentheses and logical operators such as `AND`, `OR`, `NOT` and `XOR` to chain multiple credentials together.
+2. You can select multiple types of credentials for the off-chain group so that only users who fit the criteria can join the group.
+Users can use parentheses and logical operators such as `AND`, `OR`, `NOT`, and `XOR` to chain multiple credentials together.
 Currently supported credentials and providers are:
     - **Provider**: GitHub.
         - **Credential**: Followers.
         **Input**: Minimum followers.